Bang1338/wordle-today/PREVIOUS.md

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 2 vowels.
-In fact, one of them are repeated.
-If I count that too, there are 3 vowels.
+  There are 1 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "F"
+  Begins with the letter "T"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "E"
+  Ends with the letter "Y"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A contrapuntal piece of music wherein a particular melody is played in a number of voices, each voice introduced in turn by playing the melody.
+  A kind of waved silk, usually called watered silk, manufactured like taffeta, but thicker and stronger.
+The watering is given to it by calendering.
 </details>

 ## ANSWER